wang264y/docker-data-science-environment/README.md

 ### Python package requirements

-Python package requirements can be specified in `requirements.txt`.
+Python package requirements can be specified in `requirements.txt` and are installed using `pip`.
 These packages are automatically installed when the container is built.
 You may also [change the installed packages without rebuilding the containers](#changing-the-installed-packages).

 For reproducibility, I suggest using this format to "pin" the version of the package to the exact version you are using when you add packages to the requirements file:
 ```python
 packageName==packageVersion
 ```

+There are references to `conda` in `Dockerfile` in addition to `pip` -- this might be a thing that we want to leverage farther/differently.

 ### R package requirements

 __TODO__.
+I don't know how R manages packages.

 ### Notebooks